ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 If you intend to publish information about individuals that could be personally identifying, you should either:
 1. Make sure you have explicit opt-in consent to publish this within an open dataset.
-2. Or remove or anonymise the information in line with the ICO’s anonymisation code of practice.
+2. Or remove or anonymise the information in line with the Information Commissioner's <a href="https://ico.org.uk/media/for-organisations/documents/1061/anonymisation-code.pdf" target="_blank">anonymisation code of practice.</a>

 ### If you are not publishing personal data
 In general, information about organisations and the grants they have received can be published as open 360Giving data without concern.

 However you should still check for personal data appearing by accident.
 For example descriptive text may include the names or contact details of individuals involved in a project or organisation.
 - Check **Title**, **Description** and **Recipient Org:Description** fields, as well as recipient or beneficiary location data, to ensure that this information, on its own or when combined, cannot be used to identify the individual concerned.
-- Pay particular attention to any text fields where the source information is entered by applicants via an online application form, especially if the text does not get edited during the grant assessment process.
+- Pay particular attention to any text fields where the source information is entered by applicants via an online application form, especially if the text does not get checked and edited during the grant assessment process.

-If you need take further steps to anonymise or remove potentially identifying data, make a note of the changes you make, and ensure these checks and steps are taken each time you publish new data.
+If you need take further steps to anonymise or remove potentially identifying data, make a note of the changes you make to ensure these checks and steps are taken each time you publish new data.

 #### Organisations registered at a home address
 If the address of an organisation is a private home address, which can be the case for grassroots or informal groups and small registered charities, this information is not suitable for inclusion in 360Giving data in full.

 Redacting street-level addresses, and including only the postal town and the postcode may be sufficient to prevent the information from identifying an individual.
-However the appropriate approach to redaction will depend on the context of the data, for example only including the first digits of the postcode if the address is in a sparsely populated rural area.
+However the appropriate approach to redaction will depend on the context of the data, for example by only including the first digits of the postcode if the address is in a sparsely populated rural area.

 Some publishers avoid the possibility of publishing home address data by sharing recipient location data using geocodes instead of address information.

 This option has been used by funders who frequently fund smaller or informal groups where there is a high likelihood of home addresses appearing in their data.
-This approach also suits funders who award large volumes of grants where distinguishing which recipients use home addresses would be challenging or time-consuming to do.
+This approach also suits funders who award large volumes of grants where distinguishing which recipients use home addresses would be challenging or time-consuming.

 For further information see our [guidance about how to convert postcodes into geocodes.](https://standard.threesixtygiving.org/en/new-docs-style/guidance/prepare-data/#converting-postcodes-into-geocodes-to-anonymise-address-information)

 ### If you intend to publish personal data
 We encourage publishers to carefully consider the value of publishing any personal information as part of their 360Giving data and discourage sharing of special category data (including racial or ethnic origin and health information).

 Before making a decision on including personal data:
 - Review the ICO’s <a href="https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/" target="_blank">Key definitions of the data protection act</a> to understand the difference between non-personal data, personal data and sensitive personal data;